 Service maintenance with customer test DNS update

-Update 6th May: Change has been rolled back and will be implemented on a later date, to be announced.
+: This change has been rolled back and will be implemented at a later time to be announced.

 Nets will perform maintenance on the FTN/E-Ident, E-Signing and ID-Rights services in the customer test environment.
 The customer test platform will be upgraded through introduction of new servers.
 As a consequence of this upgrade the DNS will be updated to reflect new IP-addresses for our services when accessed from Internet.
 Details are described in the table below: